A little history about me and how my station came to life:

 A New Shack Begins to Take Shape

-I started the construction of the shack in May of 2008, and as of June 14, 2008 the operating position is in the new shack.
-At that time, the only tower was 45 ft with the LB quad, and dipoles in the trees for 40, 80, and 160.
+I started the construction of the shack in May of 2008, and as of June 14, 2008, the operating position is in the new shack.
+At that time, the only tower was 45 ft with the Lightning Bolt quad, and dipoles in the trees for 40, 80, and 160.
 I had a very modest SO2R station with a 756 Pro2 and FT-1000MP.

-From 2005 until May 2008, I had been gathering pieces and parts toward the goal of becoming a little less modest.
+From 2005 until May 2008, I had been gathering pieces and parts toward the goal of building a significantly better station.
 I had gathered 5 large HF antennas, 190 ft of Rohn 55, several thousand feet of hardline and coax, StackMatches, SixPacks, tranceivers, etc, etc. But how to best utilize it all?

 With a large investment of time and study of terrain, antenna modeling and so forth, I began the design of the station in June 2007.
 There were many learning curves (sometimes feeling like brick walls or cliffs!), and some back-tracking as well.
 By July of 2008, everything was in place to begin erecting TOWER #1 and the associated control & RF cabling.

 The tower was erected in September 2008 and then stood naked until May 2009.
 However, there was much work going on during that time.
 Conduit was run, a telco pedestal cabinet was modified and installed and the switching shed was built next to the shack.
 Hardware was gathered, antenna mounts were built, hardline was cut to length and installed in the conduit.
 I also had to make 11 identical phasing lines 125 feet long to feed the future stack on the tower.
 My Force 12 C-31XR was still on the tower at K5ER; we took it down and replaced it with my KLM KT-36XA.
 Then I had to reassemble the three huge Force 12 antennas, test and tune them in preparation of their installation.